 The sermon given by Colin Fletcher, the Bishop of Dorchester, at the service on Wednesday 6th October 2004 when Harry MacInnes was inducted as Rector of the Shill Valley & Broadshire Benefice.
 The sermon is published here in commemoration of the Bishop's retirement during October 2020.
 (First published in Parish Pump November 2004) HERE

 'Around Our Land'.
 Tom Barry and others share their views of The Land of the Twelve Churches in this Time of Corona.
 HERE

 (Do join in: please email your photographs for inclusion)

-'Harry (and Margot)' in Lockdown:online content tends to disappear very quickly, so here gathered together for second viewing, or for those who missed them first time round, are all the YouTube films made by Harry and Margot from mid March 2020 onwards
+'Harry (and Margot)' in Lockdown: online content can get lost very quickly, so here gathered together for second viewing, or for those who missed them first time round, are all 50 of the YouTube films made by Harry and Margot from mid-March 2020 onwards